pilot-error/newbTicTacToeJava/README.md

 # newbTicTacToeJava
 Second project from Hyperskill self paced learning in Java.
-Basic OO principals and more advanced data structures.</br>
+Basic OOP principals and more advanced data structures.
+Also really trying to better understand git and Github.</br>

 Instructions: (This is not how I would have done it, but I was constrained by the course work created by hyperskill.org)</br>
 Input Commands: "start" followed by "user" followed by "easy" "medium" or "hard"</br>